jgretz/Bio/README.md

 Conference Short
 -----------------
 Josh is the CTO at Truefit, where he helps a talented team explore new areas, expand their skills, and imagine creative approaches to creating software people love.
-He is passionate about exploring the cutting edge in both technology and business.
-Whether leading projects, speaking at conferences or volunteering, he is committed to leaving the world a little than he found it.
+He is passionate about exploring the cutting edge of both technology and business, and weaving them together to make something new.
+Whether tinkering with code, speaking at conferences or volunteering, he is committed to leaving the world a little better than he found it.